 Be sure to stay hydrated when exercising in warmer weather.
 If the temperature exceeds eighty degrees’ Fahrenheit plan to workout indoors in an air-conditioned gym or atmosphere.
 On the other hand, if the temperature is cold take care to dress in layers.

 Another of the important tips to consider before exercising to avoid injury is to focus on what you are doing.
 The gym can be a distracting place but don’t allow yourself to get caught up in everything everyone else is doing.
 Pay attention to what you are doing so that you are not mindlessly lifting, running, biking, or rowing.

-Going through the motions will not only stagnant your gains, it can lead to injuries from improper movements.
-Consider hiring a personal trainer to keep you focused on yourself if focus is a problem for you.
+Going through the motions will not only stagnant your gains, but it can also lead to injuries from improper movements.
+Consider hiring a personal trainer to keep you focused on yourself if the focus is a problem for you.